You are viewing a story from harrypotterfanfiction.com

 “I’m not looking forward to Defense Against the Dark Arts,” Albus told Rose.
 “I know I got a P on the essay we gave him last class, and I probably deserved a D. It was awful.”

 Scorpius snorted as he and Noah followed them to the door.
 “Al, if your work can be bad enough to get a D, I have no hope in hell of passing my O.W.L.”

 “You’re not that bad,” Noah said as they exited the room.
 “You just need to apply yourself.”

 “Thanks, Mum.”
 Noah rolled his eyes, and Scorpius looked over at Rose and Albus.
-“We should get to Charms.
-I’ll see you later, Al.” He hesitated, and as Albus and Rose turned away, he said in a strangled sort of voice, “Bye, Rose.”
+“I’ll see you later, Al.” He hesitated, and as Albus and Rose turned away, he said in a strangled sort of voice, “Bye, Rose.”